Maurizio-GitHub/battleship/README.md

 - This project has been deployed using Code Institute's mock terminal for Heroku.
 Here are the steps followed for deployment:

-    - Cloned this repository;
+    - Used CI's python-essentials-template to build this repository;
     - Created a new Heroku app;
     - Set the buildbacks to Python and NodeJS in that order;
-    - Linked the Heroku app to the repository;
+    - Linked the Heroku app to this repository;
+    - Synchronized this repository with the Heroku app;
     - Clicked on **Deploy**.

 <br>